-1. The current 12.9 cent buyback rate is under review
+1. The current 11.6 cent solar buyback rate is under review

 In 2017, APS did away with net metering, the program that offered a 1-to-1 credit for any excess energy sent back to the grid.
-The current programs have a set buyback rate of 12.9 cents per kWh.
-This rate is currently being re-evaluated, as it will every year going forward.
+The new programs sets a single "export rate" that is reviewed annually every September.
+The current export rate is set at 11.6 cents per kWh, down from 12.9 after September 2018's review.
+This is the second time the export rate is being re-evaluated post 2017, as it will every year going forward.
 An ACC vote in the coming weeks will set a new amount for the following year beginning in September.

 2. Locking in a solar contract before September will shield you for 10 years

-3. Incentives still exist, but are disappearing quickly
+3. Solar incentives still exist, but are disappearing quickly

 4. Despite the confusion, solar is alive and well in APS

-With last year’s rate case, and the SRP rate change a couple years before, many people assume that solar is no longer viable in The Valley.
-This couldn’t be further from the truth.
-There is still plenty of room for savings.
+With APS' ongoing rate decreases and SRP's new solar plans introduced this year, many people assume that solar is no longer viable in the Valley of the Sun.
+This couldn’t be further from the truth—there is still plenty of room for savings.
 With that said, a solar ROI typically factors in available incentives and energy buyback credits, all of which are ramping down as time marches on.
 So, when it comes to solar, waiting is generally not the most lucrative strategy.

 If you are looking to cash-in your piece of Arizona’s abundant sunshine and lock-in maximum savings before the next big rate review, contact us for a custom solar quote.
 If you aren't quite ready for a quote, you can download our complimentary whitepaper: Is Solar Right for You?